volodymyrshubin/NPC_project/ProjectDescription.md

 ## Product features
 The service will have the following major features:
 - authorization and authentication of users using built-in DotNet authorization;
-- (For teacher)the ability to create a room(project) of students working on same project;
+- (For teacher)the ability to create a room of students working on same project;
-- the ability to create tasks in rooms for separate students and track their progress on them;
+- the ability to create tasks in rooms;
 - abiity to add files to the room that will be accessible by every student;
 - Login/log-out functionality

 ## Assumptions and dependencies
 The system will be developed by using DotNet platform.
 Other dependencies will also
 include:
-● JavaScript for frontend;
+● JavaScript;
 ● MSSQL;
 ● Ajax;
 ● AWS.